fluxloader-team/fluxloader/MODDING.md

 ## `modinfo.json` Format

 This is the manifest used by Fluxloader to load and validate your mod.
-The schema can be found in `src/schema.mod-info.json`, here is an example:
+The schema can be found in `src/schema.mod-info.json`.
+Here is an example:

 ```json
 {